HierTOD: A Task-Oriented Dialogue System Driven by Hierarchical Goals: Introduction

 Furthermore, existing TOD systems typically follow one of two paradigms, which are often developed separately.
 The first is slot-filling for information collection~\citep{yang2021ubar,hu2022context,hudevcek2023large}, where users provide details and direct the system to perform specific tasks, such as making reservations.
 The second paradigm is step-by-step guidance, designed to assist users in executing real-world tasks by providing accurate information and step-by-step instructions.
 For instance, Amazon's Alexa Prize Taskbot~\citep{gottardi2022alexa, agichtein2023advancing} helps users complete tasks such as cooking a dish or following a DIY tutorial, guiding them through the process with detailed instructions~\citep{mo2023roll}.
-In this work, \name{} implements a unified framework that supports both paradigms, delivering comprehensive and efficient task assistance.
+In this work, \name{} serves a unified framework that supports both paradigms, delivering comprehensive and efficient task assistance.
+We implement \name{} and integrate it into a prototype version of the AI Assistant~\citep{maharaj2024evaluation} within the Adobe Experience Platform\footnote{\href{https://experienceleague.adobe.com/en/docs/experience-platform/ai-assistant/home}{https://experienceleague.adobe.com/en/docs/experience-platform/ai-assistant/home}}.

 Our contributions include: (1) Developing a TOD system to support composite workflows in enterprise environments.
 (2) Introducing a goal-driven approach to dialogues, making the system more proactive and enabling mixed-initiative interactions for improved task completion.
 (3) Implementing a unified framework that integrates two TOD paradigms: slot-filling for information collection and step-by-step guidance for task execution.
-(4) Conducting a human study to verify the effectiveness and helpfulness of our dialogue system.
+(4) Conducting a user study to verify the effectiveness and helpfulness of our dialogue system.